1. General Questions

 The choice of mobile phone number is the responsibility of the CAB and must be taken within the framework of the applicable company regulations.
 DAkkS recommends the use of company-owned devices for receiving the PIN.

-Is it possible to receive the PIN for an electronic seal on several mobile phone numbers?
+Is it mandatory to provide a mobile phone number?
+Is it possible to receive the PIN on several phone numbers?

-It is not possible to add an additional mobile phone number in the CSM.
-See whether automatic forwarding after receiving the SMS is an option for you.
+It is currently not possible to add additional mobile phone numbers in the CSM.
+You can check whether automatic forwarding is an option for you.

 What should be done if the SMS with the PIN does not arrive?